 I know that stem cell clinic doctors can find plenty of studies supposedly supporting what they are offering for knees, but the question is which studies are the strongest?
 Also, is there some coherent signal of benefit and safety rising above the noise overall?
 I didn’t see it.

-Clinical trials: no clear, consistent benefit
+Clinical trials: no clear benefit for stem cell knee injections

 Many universities and medical centers including the Mayo Clinic are studying stem cells for various orthopedic injuries including knee problems.
 These clinical trials so far have not produced clear data supporting regenerative approaches as a new standard of care.